XiaoMeow-1145/questcraft-Offline-account-creator/README.md

 * [x] YVR 1/2/PFD MR
 * [ ] QIYU Dream/700/MIX

+Theoretically any Android device can use this method

 ## How to achieve it
 The implementation principle involves modifying the Android directory the DemoMode account from the  [/data/user/0/com.qcxr.qcxr/files/accounts] Get this file (you Android root access required) The username can be any name, but the UUID may require a specific value Change the DemoMode to false
 Modified content: